-- give a satisfactory explanation of any gaps in employment - provide a satisfactory explanation of any anomalies or discrepancies in the information available to recruiters - declare any information that is likely to appear on a DBS check (via the criminal record selfdeclaration form) - provide a childcare disqualification declaration form if and when required - demonstrate their capacity to safeguard and protect the welfare of children and young people - demonstrate how they meet the job description and person specification.

-All applicants who are invited to interview will be asked to bring original evidence of their identity, address, right to work in the UK, relevant qualifications and a completed Criminal Convictions Self-Declaration form.
+- give a satisfactory explanation of any gaps in employment; - provide a satisfactory explanation of any anomalies or discrepancies in the information available to recruiters: - declare any information that is likely to appear on a DBS check (via the criminal record self-declaration form); - provide a childcare disqualification declaration form if and when required; - demonstrate their capacity to safeguard and protect the welfare of children and young people; - demonstrate how they meet the job description and person specification; - all applicants who are invited to interview will be asked to bring original evidence of their identity, address, right to work in the UK, relevant qualifications and a completed Criminal Convictions Self-Declaration form.

-5. Pre Employment Checks
+5. Pre-employment checks

-Any offer of appointment made to a successful candidate, including anyone who has lived or worked abroad, must be conditional on the satisfactory completion of the necessary pre-employment checks and the school will:
+Any offer of appointment made to a successful candidate, including anyone who has lived or worked abroad, must be conditional on the satisfactory completion of the necessary preemployment checks and we will:

-- verify a candidate's identity, it is important to be sure that the person is who they claim to be, this includes being aware of the potential for individuals changing their name.
+- Verify a candidate's identity, it is important to be sure that the person is who they claim to be, this includes being aware of the potential for individuals changing their name.
 Best practice is checking the name on their birth certificate, where this is available.
-Further identification checking guidelines can be found here. - obtain (via the applicant) an enhanced Children's Workforce DBS certificate including barred list information for those who will be working in regulated activity and an Enhanced Children's Workforce DBS (without the barred list check) for anyone who is working in the school but is not working in regulated activity (see Appendix 1) - obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available.
-The school will also carry out a risk assessment if candidates will be starting work prior to a DBS certificate being available - Separate barred list checks must only be carried out in the following circumstances: - for newly appointed staff who are engaging in regulated activity, pending the receipt of an Enhanced Certificate with Barred List information from the Disclosure and Barring Service (DBS) (and where all other relevant checks have been carried out); or, - where an individual has worked in a post in a school or college that brought them into regular contact with children or young persons which ended not more than three months prior to that person's appointment to the organisation (and where all other relevant checks have been carried out). - ensure all shortlisted candidates have completed a Criminal Record self-declaration form disclosing any relevant convictions (see Appendix 2). - verify the candidate's mental and physical fitness to carry out their work responsibilities.
-A job applicant can be asked relevant questions about disability and health in order to establish that they have the physical and mental capacity for the specific role see paragraph 5.3. - verify the candidate's right to work in the UK.
-Advice on this can be found on the Gov.uk website. - Since 1 July 2021 candidates from an EEA Country are required to provide evidence of having obtained settled status under the EU Settlement Scheme. - Since January 2021, any overseas external candidates must apply for a VISA via the New Points Based Immigration Scheme. - if the candidate has lived or worked outside the UK, make any further checks the school feel appropriate which would include an overseas police check see paragraph 5.4.
+Further identification checking guidelines can be found here. - Obtain (via the applicant) an enhanced Children's Workforce DBS certificate including barred list information for those who will be working in regulated activity; and an Enhanced Children's Workforce DBS (without the barred list check) for anyone who is working for us but is not working in regulated activity (see Appendix 1) - Obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available.
+We will also carry out a risk assessment if candidates will be starting work prior to a DBS certificate being available - Separate barred list checks must only be carried out in the following circumstances: - For newly appointed staff who are engaging in regulated activity, pending the receipt of an Enhanced Certificate with Barred List information from the Disclosure and Barring Service (DBS) (and where all other relevant checks have been carried out); or, - Where an individual has worked in a post in a school or college that brought them into regular contact with children or young persons which ended not more than three months prior to that person's appointment to the organisation (and where all other relevant checks have been carried out). - Ensure all shortlisted candidates have completed a Criminal Record self-declaration form disclosing any relevant convictions (see Appendix 2).